The 4 learnings from coworking spaces for the hybrid office

-The crisis caused by COVID-19 has accelerated the office design and workplace transformation process that has taken place in the last decade and that is bringing us increasingly closer to a hybrid model between in-person and remote working.
-Coworking spaces have been applying a similar model for years, which we can borrow several ideas or lessons from.
+The crisis caused by COVID-19 has accelerated the office and workplace design transformation process that has taken place in the last decade and that is bringing us increasingly closer to a hybrid working model.
+A model that is in between in-person and remote working.
+Coworking spaces have been applying a similar model for years, which we can borrow several ideas and lessons from.

-Over the last decade, coworking has gone from being a bohemian solution for a tiny majority to a billion-dollar industry that's present in most countries around the world.
-If I had to explain what this industry does in one sentence, I would say that: "The coworking industry helps to consume spaces more efficiently."
+Over the last decade, coworking has gone from being a Bohemian solution for a tiny majority to a billion-dollar industry that is now present in most countries around the world.
+If we had to explain what this industry does in one sentence, we would say that: "The coworking industry helps to use spaces more efficiently."

-By viewing space as a dynamic service that adapts to the changing needs of the user at all times, coworking spaces are forced to develop different strategies that allow them to be flexible in order to adapt when the needs of their clients change, while the traditional real estate industry has made stability its defining feature throughout its long history.
+By viewing a working space as a dynamic service that adapts to the changing needs of the user at all times, coworking spaces are forced to develop different strategies that allow them to be flexible in order to adapt to the changing needs of their clients.
+Meanwhile, the traditional real estate industry has made stability its defining feature throughout its long history.

 1. Reducing cost by generating greater flexibility

-If we try to understand how coworking spaces manage to be flexible, beyond the types of membership plans they offer their users, we will find several strategies that will allow you to improve the way you manage space in your company.
-One of the methods for using space that was very popular in the early days of coworking, and that is now re-emerging with the pandemic, are the hot desk rates (also called "flex" in other markets).
+If we try to understand how coworking spaces manage to be flexible, beyond the types of membership plans they offer their users, we will find several strategies that will allow you to improve space management in your company.
+One of the methods for using space that was very popular in the early days of coworking, and that is now re-emerging with the pandemic, are the hot desk rates (also called "flex desks" in other markets).

-By signing up for one of these rates, you won't have an assigned desk but instead every day you choose one of the tables assigned to this membership plan where you'll work that day in exchange for a less expensive rate.
+By signing up for one of these rates, you won't have an assigned desk, but instead every day you choose one of the available desks assigned to this membership plan where you'll work that day in exchange for a less expensive rate.
 This allows the coworking space to offer more affordable rates for those who don't need to have a permanent desk.
-This is made possible because there are users of the coworking space who don't work here every day and, as such, the space can eliminate a reasonable percentage of permanent desks without the risk of overbooking.
+This is made possible because there are users of the coworking space who don't work there every day and, as such, the space can eliminate a reasonable percentage of permanent desks without the risk of overbooking.

 Company offices could reduce their footprint

-If we replace permanent desks with flexible workspaces in our company, we could either reduce the total area of space needed and therefore reduce how much we'll be paying for the office, dedicate that area to creating a better workspace, or implement a combination of both of these solutions.
+If we were to replace permanent desks with flexible workstations in our company, we could either reduce the total area of space needed and therefore reduce how much we would be paying for the office.
+We could also dedicate that area to creating a better workspace, or implement a combination of both of these solutions.

 2. Designing spaces for greater productivity

-people are always shown at a networking event, in a training session, in a meeting, at a team building session, etc.
+People are always shown at a networking event, in a training session, in a meeting, a team building session, etc.

 Spaces created for each type of activity

-In a conventional workspace we have desks, meeting rooms and common areas.
-However, an approach based on action-oriented design tries to create different spaces for each activity that an employee must carry out during the day.
-Some of them will be done at their desk, mainly individual work, while others will be carried out elsewhere, for example, video calls will be taken in a booth, informal team meetings will take place in an area more similar to a lobby of a hotel or cafeteria, if someone needs to have a private conversation they will go to one of the meeting rooms in the coworking space, while if you need to give a presentation on a new product it will be held in the auditorium or in the space's amphitheatre.
+In a conventional workspace, we have desks, meeting rooms and common areas.
+However, an approach based on activity-based design tries to create different spaces for each activity that an employee must carry out during the day.
+Some work tasks could be done at a desk, mainly individual work, while others can be carried out elsewhere, for example, video calls can be taken in a booth, informal team meetings can take place in an area more similar to a lobby of a hotel or cafeteria.
+If someone needs to have a private conversation, they could go to one of the meeting rooms in the coworking space, but if you were to give a presentation or workshop, this could be held in the auditorium or in the space's amphitheater.

-Coworking spaces have fully optimised the space dedicated to individual work, increasing their occupation with hot-desking, and have dedicated part of the square meterage they've gained in their offices to creating more attractive common areas and spaces where activities other than individual work can be carried out much more effectively and without disturbing other users.
+Coworking spaces have fully optimized the space dedicated to individual work, increasing their occupation with hot desking, and use the dedicated part of the square meters they have gained to create more attractive common areas and spaces where activities other than individual work can be carried out much more effectively and without disturbing other colleagues.

-In a company where the pressure to make every square metre profitable isn't as high, we can eliminate the permanent desks and with all or part of the square metres we gain, we can create different work areas that offer users higher quality.
+In a company where the pressure to make every square meter profitable isn't as high, we can eliminate the permanent desks and with all or part of the square meters we gain, we can create different work areas that offer users higher quality.

 This way, each employee can choose where to work depending on their specific needs on any given day or at any moment in time, in order to be more productive.